 Great dialogue starts with perfect dialogue punctuation and formatting.

-If you use an editing tool like Grammarly, it is highly likely that formatting and punctuation related issues will be identified by it.
-However, you'll still need to go through it manually because there are several errors that software can’t identify and fix.
+If you use an editing tool like Grammarly, it will identify the formatting and punctuation-related issues.
+However, you’ll still need to go through it manually because there are several errors that the software can’t identify and fix.

 The best approach is to check dialogue formatting and punctuation as you write.
-And once you finish writing your novel or screenplay, you can then go through all the dialogues to check their formatting and punctuation.
+Once you finish writing your novel or screenplay, you can then go through all the dialogues to check their formatting and punctuation.

 Step #9: Recheck and Edit